mm80843/T3.5/docs/Benef/PBN__Benef_669.md

 # __Increased citizen cooperation and trust__

-## Name of the Benefit

-Engaging communities in control policies increases support and participation, leading to more effective disease prevention and control

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors benefit from a healthier and more cooperative community, which can lead to increased property values and a safer environment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_715.md)